manish2021iitd/Reinforcement-Learning/Notes.md

 ## 3 Finite Markov Decision Processes (RL problems in terms of optimal control of Markov decision processes)
-* The general problem formulation that is—**finite markov decision processes**—and its main ideas including Bellman equations and value functions.
+* The general problem formulation that is—**finite markov decision processes**—and its main ideas including **Bellman equations** and **value functions**.
+* This problem defines the field of reinforcement learning: any method that is suited to solving this problem we consider to be a reinforcement learning method.

+### 3.1 The Agent–Environment Interface
+* The RL problem is meant to be a straightforward framing of the problem of learning from **interaction** to achieve a goal.
+* The learner and decision-maker is called the **agent**.
+* The thing it interacts with, comprising everything outside the agent, is called the **environment**.
+* The agent selecting actions and the environment responding to those actions and presenting new situations to the agent.
 *
-### 3.1 The Agent–Environment Interface
 ###  3.2 Goals and Rewards
 ### 3.3 Returns
 ### 3.4 Unified Notation for Episodic and Continuing Tasks